 Mike held onto them for 16 years, until I finally convinced him to release them.
 A close friend of mine, John Thornton, repacked and transported them from Venice to Valentine, and that’s how I finally got possession of them again.

 Peeples: So, you just got them back a few years ago (we’re in early 2018).

 Elder: Right.
-And I didn’t bother going back and doing the painted canvas behind them because they were quite large, right under 4′ x 8′.
+And I didn’t bother going back and re-doing the painted canvas behind them because they were quite large, right under 4′ x 8′.
 What’s reflected in the painted skulls is also reflected on the painted canvas.

 Peeples: So how did “Y6 Sunrise” wind up hung on Jensen Ackles’ fireplace mantel?

 Elder: Bale Allen opened a gallery in Austin, and Bale is Terry Allen’s son.
 Terry’s an artist, singer-songwriter, a real close friend, like family, from Lovett, Texas.
 We went to Chouinard together and have remained friends, going all the way back to ’63.
-Bale wanted to do a show of my work, so I prepared aluminum prints of the Eagles album covers plus those two pieces, “Y6 Sunrise” and “Murderer,” in the “4×4” show in summer 2016.
+Bale wanted to do a show of my work, so I prepared aluminum prints of the [first two] Eagles album covers plus those two pieces, “Y6 Sunrise” and “Murderer,” in the “4×4” show in summer 2016.